Betterment has been pushing the boundaries of online investing since Jon Stein and Eli Broverman founded the company in 2008.

 Most online investment platforms force you to either invest for the long term or participate in day trading for fast profits.
 Betterment Everyday adds the features that you expect to get from a traditional bank.

-For example, Betterment Everyday Savings lets you take advantage of unlimited withdrawals.
+For example, Betterment Everyday Cash Reserve lets you take advantage of unlimited withdrawals.
 Most online investment options only give you a limited number of withdrawals per month or year.

 Betterment Everyday Checking also expands typical investment services by letting you withdraw money from ATMs all over the world.